gurghet/gurghet.github.io/_posts/2014-11-28-buying-a-new-wallet.md

+---
+layout: default
+---

 # It’s time for a new wallet! #

 Your current wallet is old, worn out, bloated with torn business cards and other stuff.
 You need a new wallet!
 You deserve it, in fact you should get a new one for free, but how do you choose?
 In fact, there’s plenty of choice.
-I have my personal secret when it comes to evaluate the best wallet: money!  _The first thing you should check in a new wallet is if there is money in it_.
+I have my personal secret when it comes to evaluate the best wallet: money!  _The first thing you should check for in a new wallet is if there is money in it_.
 Make sure to check for coins too.
 Now, for the other criterions... well my time is running out, I’m not sure if I can write this in the short time window I have.
 I’ll try.

 ## The old trick of the japanese photographer ##